Cecilia-xu/Leetcode/371/Note.md

 2    =>  010
 3(011) & 2(010)  =>  010
 ```
-In the example above, we found that the 1th  bit can generate a carry
+In the example above, we found that the 1th  bit can generate a carry.
 - Make sure the number gets added at the right spot: Left shift the previous result by one
 ``` Java
 010 <<1   => 100